dpejoh/play_integrity/README.md

 - Go to `Magisk` settings.
 - Click on `Hide the Magisk app`.
 - Select `Configure DenyList`.
-- Check `Google Play Services`and `Google Play Store`.
+- Check `Google Play Services`, `Google Play Store` and `Google Services Framework` and any app you want to hide root from it.
-- In the future, check any app that requires hiding root here.

 ### Required if you installed TSupport Advance